Peter French: Cattle king

-In 1883, French married Glenn’s daughter Ella.
+In 1883, French married Glenn's daughter Ella.
 Glenn was murdered three weeks later by a former employee.
-French continued to manage the Oregon operation for the Glenn family, selling more cattle to help pay the family’s debts.
-In 1894, Glenn’s heirs decided to incorporate the French-Glenn partnership into the French-Glenn Livestock Company, making French the company president.
+French continued to manage the Oregon operation for the Glenn family, selling more cattle to help pay the family's debts.
+In 1894, Glenn's heirs decided to incorporate the French-Glenn partnership into the French-Glenn Livestock Company, making French the company president.
 French was divorced in 1891.

-In June 1878 the native Paiute and Bannock (both closely associated with the Shoshone tribes) population at the base of the Steens Mountain swooped upon the P Ranch, but not before a messenger could warn French of the impending attack.
+In June 1878, the native Paiute and Bannock (both closely associated with the Shoshone tribes) population at the base of the Steens Mountain swooped upon the P Ranch, but not before a messenger could warn French of the impending attack.
 French and all but one of his men were able to escape.
 The attacks continued throughout the summer.
 The Paiutes burned buildings and homes, ran off cattle and horses, and at least once shot French's horse out from under him.
 At one point, French even accompanied the U.S. 1st Cavalry Regiment to guide the Army through the area.

 In the 1880s and 1890s, stockmen and smaller farmers fought over land and water rights.
-Aggression over such rights and French's large spread of land drew a certain loathing toward him.
+Aggression over such rights and French's large spread of land drew a certain loathing toward him and his operation.